Table of Contents:

 HASTINGS: In team sports that really succeed there often is a lot of warmth between the players.
 And so it’s emphasizing those aspects and demonstrating that when people come in everyone tries to help them but ultimately it is about performance.
 Unlike a family which is really about unconditional love you know even if your brother you know does something awful and goes to jail your love doesn’t stop ok and that’s it just a different and important part of society.
 But that’s not what we’re about.
 What we’re about is collectively changing the world in the areas of Internet television and that takes incredible performance at every level.
 We’re also about really honest feedback all the time.
 So you can learn and be the best that you can be.

-FERRISS: Most CEOs would agree that a successful company culture is one that that lets team members be the best that they can be.
+FERRISS: Most CEOs would agree that a successful company culture is one that lets team members be the best that they can be.
 And as you consider the best way to do that for your company and your team, you’ll want to pay particular attention to how people compete.
 This is where a lot of company cultures go sideways.
 Margaret Heffernan, former CEO of five tech companies, says this:

-HEFFERNAN: There is often a belief among very successful, very competitive, people that the thing you want to do in a company is get everybody to compete with each other, that if it’s everybody is racing against everybody you’ll have this kind of a white heat of brilliance and creativity.
+HEFFERNAN: There is often a belief among very successful, very competitive people that the thing you want to do in a company is get everybody to compete with each other, that if everybody is racing against everybody you’ll have this kind of a white heat of brilliance and creativity.
 And I think pretty much everything about that’s wrong.
 And that’s not to say that I’m not competitive, I’m deeply competitive with myself in the sense that I really want to do a better job today than I did yesterday.
 But I don’t want you to fail.

 And I have seen more companies and organizations go wrong.
 Because of what I think of as negative competitiveness.
 I do want you to fail or I want your department to fail or I want your product to fail because that will make me shine.
 I’ve seen more damage and destruction and waste from that mentality than probably from any other misunderstanding.